SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 <p class="warning"><strong>Tip:</strong> the parent-accessions is the SWID of
 the ProvisionFiles element that was added under the sample when use used this tool to upload the text files in the example above.
-You MUST specify this otherwise the workflow’s results will not be linked to anything (they will be orphaned and will not be visible in the Portal or present in the reports below).
+You MUST specify this otherwise the workflow��s results will not be linked to anything (they will be orphaned and will not be visible in the Portal or present in the reports below).
 Conveniently the ProvisionFiles tool will write these accessions to a file and the portal displays these values.</p>